BAJAJ FINSERV DIRECT LIMITED

 • Bond Markets – Where corporate or government bonds are issued and traded.

-• Derivatives Markets – Where financial contracts like futures and options are traded to hedge risks.
+• Derivatives Markets – Where financial contracts like futures and options are traded.

 • Primary Markets – Where new securities are issued directly by companies (e.g., through IPOs).